aoliver44/nutrition_tools/README.md

 2. Correlate (Spearman) combined featureset at a user-defined threshold [default: 0.99].
 This is to identify HIGHLY redundant features.
 We do not view this as a feature engineering step, because the threshold is so high.
 In the next ML step, a correlation-based feature engineering step can set a much lower threshold more safely (does not contribute to data leakage like this step could).
 3. For the features that are correlated at > 0.99, this program will let the user choose the features that get written to the final dataset.
    - Note: If your response var of interest is correlated with another feature(s) at > 0.99, please take care to make sure you choose the response var to end up in the final dataset.

+  **NOTES:** The ```--preserve_samples``` flag attempts to lower the threshold of what is considered a feature with too many NA's (a sample with any amounts of NAs gets dropped...so it is a balancing act of dropping features and samples in order to have the most complete dataset).
+The final dataset should be complete, the version of this pipeline does not impute missing data.

+### **5. Run diet_ML.R**

+...coming soon....